sophiehhl/Assignment-3/images/readme.md

-These photo are taken by yours truly. :)
+These photos are taken by yours truly. :)